bitstudio-id/BITGetExtensionBase64Image/README.md

 - [Laravel >= 5.4](https://github.com/laravel/framework)

 ### How to use on controller
-add on top after <php?
+add on top after <?php
 ```
 use use BITStudio\BITGetExtensionBase64Image\GetExtension;
 ```